 A leading show pub in Japan founded in 1994.
 The avant-garde stage performances based on a "NEO Kabuki" concept are presented to guests with elaborate stage settings and sound effects.
-The performers are of various genders, male, female and new-half (transsexual).
-The venue is filled with excitement and enthusiasm every night.
+The performers are of various genders and the venue is filled with excitement and enthusiasm every night.
 World-famous film directors and fashion designers also secretly visit this place.
-Enjoy and appreciate these gorgeous performances while eating a Makunouch bento box, a typical meal eaten during the intermission of Kabuki plays.
+Enjoy and appreciate these gorgeous performances while eating a makunouchi bento box, a typical meal eaten during the intermission of Kabuki plays.

 Roppongi Kingyo 六本木金魚

 - Address 3-4-7 Roppongi, Minato-ku, Tokyo, 106-0032, Japan